+Find the websites for:

+- (a) a Big-4 audit firm - (b) a mid-tier audit firm.

+Compare them on the:

-(a) Find the websites for (a) a Big 4 audit firm and (b) a mid-tier audit firm.
-Compare them on: (i)the range of services provided; (ii) geographic coverage (i.e., where their offices are located); (iii) staff numbers and special skills offered; (iv) industries in which they claim specialization; (v) publications and other materials provided to their clients or the general public; (vi) marketing message.
+- i. range of services provided - ii. geographic coverage (i.e. where their offices are located) - iii. number of staff and special skills offered - iv. industries in which they claim specialisation - v. publications and other materials provided to their clients or the general public - vi. marketing message.